Coronavirus: New Zealanders told to avoid all travel to or in Italy amid outbreak

 Avoid all non-essential travel in or to Italy, that's the simple message being passed on to Kiwis around the world.

-The Ministry of Foreign Affairs and Trade changed tack on their website SafeTravel in regards to travel involving Italy this afternoon.
+The Ministry of Foreign Affairs and Trade updated information on their website SafeTravel in regards to travel involving Italy this afternoon.

-Due to the coronavirus, Covid-19, and it's associated health risks, Kiwis were told to avoid travel there.
+Due to the coronavirus Covid-19, and its associated health risks, Kiwis were told to avoid travel there.

 READ MORE: